 As for my cousin, she’s been an excellent student all throughout her school.
 I am sure she’ll get scholarships as well.
 What about you?
 Or your son/daughter?
 How are you envisioning the career search?
 Will you go for your desire?
 Or, you’ll go for a career with a high potential for earning.

 I always wanted to be a software professional, and, I had become one eventually.
 I was lucky that software sector is a booming sector even now, and the payout is not bad either.

 Education, in many ways, similar to business investment.
 You need to make choices to better spend your time and money.
-Whether to order essays from worldessays.com or to write your own by investing your time is just one of the decisions you’ll make.
+Whether to order essays online or to write your own by investing your time is just one of the decisions you’ll make.

 You put money with an aim of eventually make more money out of it.
 So, like every other investment decision, you need to put your step forward very carefully.

-To me, the main point of consideration are as follows:
+To me, the main points of consideration are as follows: